dotnet/docs/includes/migration-guide/runtime/wpf/improvements-grid-star-rows-space-allocating-algorithm.md

 #### Details

 Fixed a bug in the [algorithm for allocating sizes to](https://github.com/Microsoft/dotnet/blob/master/Documentation/compatibility/wpf-grid-allocation-of-space-to-star-columns.md)) in a <xref:System.Windows.Controls.Grid> introduced in .NET Framework 4.7.
-In some cases, such as a Grid with <code>Height=&quot;Auto&quot;</code> containing empty rows, rows were arranged at the wrong position, possibly outside the Grid altogether.
+In some cases, such as a Grid with `Height=&quot;Auto&quot;` containing empty rows, rows were arranged at the wrong position, possibly outside the Grid altogether.

 #### Suggestion